FREQUENTLY ASKED QUESTIONS

 What is the status of the Making Room capital campaign?

-We are approaching the 2-year mark of a 3-year campaign.
+We have just passed the 2-year mark of a 3-year campaign.
 Our original target was to raise $500,000 or more to complete the renovation.
-We are 96% of the way to the original target: Praise be to God!
-The groundwork has been done to give us a clearer picture of our actual need to complete this project.
+That original target has just been achieved: Praise be to God!
 Some aspects of the project have already been completed.
-Church leadership is ready to contract with a builder to tackle the largest part of the renovations to Latimer Hall in 2023.
+Church leadership has also contracted with a builder to tackle the largest part of the renovations to Latimer Hall in 2023.
+You can follow the renovation progress by clicking here.

 How does our current cost projections compare to our original $500,000 target?

-This close to “ground-breaking” we recognize that our actual capital campaign need is going to be $775,000.
+Earlier cost estimates inevitably have shifted with market conditions and additional code requirements.
+As of “ground-breaking” we recognize that our actual capital campaign need is going to be $775,000.
 This figure includes a 10% contingency for cost overruns and maintaining a working building and grounds fund for the upkeep and maintenance of our campus.
-(I think this needs to include a statement that the project costs increased since we started the campaign, which is why we need more funding.)

 Are we going to borrow money to pursue this project?